 John W. Lieb, AIEE President, 1904 - 1905, experimented with the Brush arc light system in the fall of 1877, which led him to work at the Brush Electric Company and later the Edison Electric Company.
-Leib also worked in Italy, where he directed the completion of Milan’s first electric trolley line in 1893.
+Lieb also worked in Italy, where he directed the completion of Milan’s first electric trolley line in 1893.

-While at the Stevens Institute Lieb first became interested in the newly emerging electrical industry.
+While at Stevens Institute of Technology Lieb became interested in the newly emerging electrical industry.
 Among his class assignments he assisted with tests of the Brush arc light system in fall 1877 at the Coney Island pier.
 In early 1880 he and his classmates also visited Thomas Edison's Menlo Park Laboratory to see the newly invented incandescent electric lighting system.
 Lieb's practical experience with the Brush arc light led to his joining the Brush Electric Company in Cleveland after graduation.
 Hired as a draftsman, Lieb was soon being trained as a central station constructor and manager.
 However, while visiting his family over the Christmas holidays, he met with Edison to ask for a job and in January 1881 began his long association with the Edison electric light interests.

 Lieb joined the staff of the Edison Electric Light Company at its 65 Fifth Avenue headquarters in New York City.
 He initially worked as a draftsman in the company's engineering department but was soon transferred to the Edison Machine Works on Goerck Street, where he assisted in the development of generators and other equipment for the Pearl Street central generating station.
 When this station opened in September 1882, Lieb was placed in charge.